 Facilitated naturalisation is possible in a number of different scenarios, described on the Facilitated naturalisation page of the state of Geneva’s website.

 Unlike in the case of a marriage, a registered partnership does not give the foreign partner of a Swiss national the right to facilitated naturalisation.
+However, in the case of a conversion of a partnership into a marriage, the duration of the registered partnership before the conversion is taken into account when calculating the duration of the marriage with a view to facilitated naturalisation.

 Facilitated naturalisations and reintegration procedures fall under the exclusive auspices of the Swiss Confederation.